1911 Oldham by-election

-The Oldham by-election was a Parliamentary by-election held on 13 November 1911.
+The 1911 Oldham by-election was a Parliamentary by-election held on 13 November 1911.
 The constituency returned two Members of Parliament (MP) to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 Vacancy

 Alfred Emmott had been Liberal MP for dual member Oldham since gaining a seat from the Conservatives in 1899.
 He was appointed Under-Secretary of State for the Colonies by H. H. Asquith and the following month he was raised to the peerage as Baron Emmott, of Oldham in the County Palatine of Lancaster.

 Electoral history

 This was the result at the previous General Election;

 Candidates

 The Liberal candidate chosen to defend the seat was Arthur Stanley.
 He had been Liberal MP for Eddisbury, Cheshire until losing to the Conservastives in January 1910.
 He had lost there again in December 1910.
 His sister, Venetia Stanley, was a close correspondent of the Prime Minister and leader of the Liberal party, H. H. Asquith.

 The Conservative candidate was Edmund Bartley-Denniss who had stood here in December 1910.
-His only connection with the area was the fact that his father-in-law had recently been Mayor of Oldham.
+His only connection with the area was that his father-in-law had recently been Mayor of Oldham.

 The Labour party, who had never previously stood a candidate here, intervened in the contest, choosing William Cornforth Robinson as their candidate.
 He was General Secretary of the Amalgamated Association of Beamers, Twisters and Drawers and President of the United Textile Factory Workers Association.
 His candidature was significant given the large number of textile workers resident in the constituency.
 Since 1906, most dual member constituencies in industrialised towns had seen one Liberal and one Labour candidate run in harness against two Unionists.
 Oldham had been an exception to this with two Liberals running.
 The Labour Party national leadership were therefore keen to see this practice extended to Oldham and were happy to back the locally chosen Labour candidate.